anshulkhandekar/CRASHCourse/COLLISION_REPORTING_FEATURE.md

 ## Summary

-The Collision Reporting feature adds an interactive, user-driven layer to AggieFlow with:
+The Collision Reporting feature adds an interactive, user-driven layer to Reveille's Radar with:

 ✅ **One-click reporting** via map interaction
 ✅ **Visual alerts** with orange pulsating markers